adrienjoly/adrienjoly.github.io/posts/how-not-communicate/index.md

 Besides the fact that, at Algolia, my team and I had more years of experience than my previous teams, the culture of the company made it ineffective to keep implementing this leadership style.
 So, with help from [my manager](https://www.linkedin.com/in/daguenet/), I had to take a step back and develop my soft skills in order to lead effectively in that new organization.

 In this article, I share three stories which show an objective that I failed to achieve with my team, and how I finally tackle it.
-Then, I present a few strategies that helped me better a more effective Tech Lead in that team.
+Then, I present a few strategies that helped me become a more effective Tech Lead in that team.

 My goal is to help you communicate effectively with your team and avoid making the same mistakes as me.
 As a Tech Lead, or as a regular Individual Contributor.